Balboa Capital Review

-Effective APR:||Learn more|
+|Effective APR:||Learn more|

-  Balboa doesn’t divulge its working capital interest rates directly.
+Balboa doesn’t divulge its interest rates directly.
 If you use the lender’s loan calculator and assume roughly 22 payments a month, factor rates appear to fall somewhere between 12% and 14% for typical customers, but expect higher interest rates if you have poor credit or want a longer term to repay your loan.
 Longer terms, in many cases, also increase the interest rate.
 Note that this percentage isn’t an APR, but a flat rate.
 So if you get a $10,000 loan or advance at 12%, you’ll owe $11,200 ($10,000 x 12% = $11,200).

 You can begin the application process online.
 Depending on the amount of money you’re seeking, the funding will be available within days.
 If you want to borrow more than $250,000, you should call first, as you’ll have to submit more documents and undergo a lengthier process.

 Sales & Advertising Transparency

 Balboa Capital’s transparency is typical for the alternative funding industry.
 The website offers some basic information about the products offered and the qualifications necessary to receive funding.
 The most useful tool the lender offers is a loan calculator, but it can be a challenge to find if you’re not looking for it.

 Customer Service & Technical Support

 Negative Reviews & Complaints

-  Balboa Capital has an A rating with the BBB, with 61 customer complaints filed in the last 3 years.
-The A rating is due to government action against the company for failing to file an annual report and operating without a license.
+Balboa Capital has an A+ rating with the BBB, with 48 customer complaints filed in the last 3 years.
+The company previously had an “A” rating due to government action against the company for failing to file an annual report and operating without a license.
 It’s since been resolved.
 Customer complaints include:

 - Billing Issues: Many customers appeared to encounter billing issues ranging from unforeseen interest to leases that automatically renewed.
 While the company resolved many of these complaints, the sheer quantity of them raises red flags.